 Me: Ohhhhhhh.
 Got it, yeah, it might be one of those “types.”

-As a side note, I am not anti-whole life insurance and for some, it can be a good fit later in life or if you have unique circumstance (unique = likely less than 1% of you).
+As a side note, I am not anti-whole life insurance.
+For some, it can be a good fit later in life or if a person has unique circumstances (unique = likely less than 1% of you).
 We see way too many young physicians with way too much permanent life insurance.
 For many (say the other 99%), you would be just fine with term life insurance.
 No fancy bells and whistles, just pure life insurance.

-PRO TIP: If you refinanced your loans with a private lender, be sure to read your promissory note and scroll down to the sections on both death and disability.
+Pro-Tip: If you refinanced your loans with a private lender, be sure to read your promissory note and scroll down to the sections on both death and disability.
 Each lender has different rules here.
 For example, SoFi has rules very similar to federal loans for death and disability.
-Whereas First Republic Bank says you still owe them even if you die or become disabled (First Republic promissory note listed below).
+However, First Republic Bank says you still owe them even if you die or become disabled (First Republic promissory note listed below).

 Good luck out there, Doc!
-Congratulations on finishing your training, and the best is yet to come.
+Congratulations on finishing your training.
+The best is yet to come.
 Don’t neglect your personal well-being and your personal finances.
 They are both vital to your overall health and success.